sh41664/Third-Assignment-JavaRing/README.md

-### 4️⃣ Step 4: Implement the Game Loop 🎮
+### 4️⃣ Step 4: Implement the Game Loop and Location mechanics 🎮
 Create a simple **turn-based combat system** in a main game loop:

 1. Players choose a character (Assassin, Knight, or Wizard).
+2. Player enters a location.
-2. A random monster (Goblin, Dragon, or Skeleton) is generated.
+3. A random monster (Goblin, Dragon, or Skeleton) is generated.
+4. Player can choose to fight the monster or move to another location.
-3. The player and the monster take turns attacking each other.
+5. In the fight, the player and the monster take turns attacking each other.
+6. If the player defeat the monster, they'll be rewarded and they can proceed.
-4. Game ends when either the player or the monster dies.
+7. Game ends when either the player dies.

 <br />
 🔹 Example game loop structure: